josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ```

 If you like, you can use SCSS in your components with [minimal modification](https://kit.svelte.dev/docs#additional-resources-integrations), and by adding `lang="scss"` to the `<style>` tag.

+And if you prefer, you can easily just use plain ol' `.css` (or `.scss`) files, too.
+Adding them to your project in SvelteKit is as easy as importing them in your main layout file (more on that in a bit).

 ##### Conditional styling